 |STA 2212H||Mathematical Statistics II||0.5|

-- If you are considering a PhD, you should take Probability I & II and Math Stats I & II.
+- If you are considering a PhD, Probability I & II and Math Stats I & II are recommended.

 - You should not take courses that closely duplicate material from a previous degree.
 It is, however, entirely appropriate to take courses that cover similar material at a substantially higher level.

-- At most 1.0 FCEs from the collection of six-week courses STA 45xx which are 0.25 FCE each – e.g. a maximum of four of these six-week courses
+- At most 1.0 FCE (a maximum of four) from the collection of six-week courses STA 45XXH, which are 0.25 FCE each.

 For more information on program requirements, please visit the School of Graduate Studies calendar.